-Your treatment will consist of the following steps:
+Your doctor will discuss your treatment plan with you.
+It will consist of the following steps:

-- You will receive a small diagnostic dose of radioactive iodine and you will have scans.
+- The next day you will receive another injection and a small diagnostic dose of radioactive iodine and you will have whole body scans.
 You will not have to follow any precautions after you receive the dose.

-- Your treatment will be done in the outpatient setting, meaning that you will not have to be admitted to the hospital.
+- The following day you will have your radioactive treatment in the outpatient setting, meaning that you will not have to be admitted to the hospital.

 - The radioactive iodine is usually given in pill form, although it can be given in liquid form.
 Some people have trouble swallowing pills.
 If you do, tell your doctor in Nuclear Medicine before your treatment.

-- You will have scans after your treatment.
-These scans will allow your doctor see where the radioactive iodine was taken up in your body.
+- You will have a whole body scan after your treatment.
+This allows your doctor see where the radioactive iodine was taken up in your body.

 Once your doctor has given you your treatment plan, call your insurance company to find out if you need preauthorization for any treatments and tests.
 Your doctor’s office and the hospital will not know this information.
-If you need help with preauthorization, contact Patient Financial Services at 212-639-8242.Back to top
+If you need help with preauthorization, contact Patient Billing at 646-227-3378.

 The Day of Your Treatment